The BlackBerry T-Mobile marriage is finished

 After the market shifted and businesses began to support iPhones and Androids, BlackBerry was placed in a position where it HAD to come out with a game changer to defend what it had.
 Nothing that it did could convince consumers to come back.
 Today, I am not sure BlackBerry has what it takes.
 That ship has passed and it’s a damaged brand.

-Some will argue that T-Mobile is not actually dropping BlackBerry.
 Some will say that the BlackBerry T-Mobile breakup was caused by a breach of faith on T-Mobile’s part.
 Word is T-Mobile encouraged BlackBerry users to switch to iPhones.
 Maybe that is true but I ask you this: who needs who more?
 Last time I checked, BlackBerry’s market share was below 2%.

 There was an opportunity for BlackBerry to capitalize on its leadership because it built the category.
 It never had to be the next big thing.
 It just had to be in the considered set.
 It failed to maintain its relevancy.
 Its failure doomed it to the annals of MBA case studies.
 I do not think that BlackBerry will ever be forgotten.
 It just will not be used.